apnadkarni/blt/doc/picture.rst

 *imageName* **export tif** ?\ *switches* ... ?
   Exports *imageName* into TIFF data.
 If no **-file** or **-data** switch is provided, this command returns the TIFF output as a base64 string.
-If *imageName* is greyscale, then the TIFF output will be 1 8-bit component per pixel, otherwise it will contain 3 8-bit components per pixel.
+If *imageName* is greyscale, then the TIFF output will be one 8-bit component per pixel, otherwise it will contain three 8-bit components per pixel.
 If any pixel in *imageName* is not opaque, then an extra alpha component is output.